Style Guide: Suede Shoes

 Taking care of suede shoes is fairly strait forward; you don’t polish suede, you brush it with a stiff wire brush to raise the napp and loosen dirt and dust.
 Always use shoe trees to maintain shape and resole when needed.

-3 Responses to “Style Guide: Suede Shoes”
+4 thoughts on “Style Guide: Suede Shoes”

 1. MICHAEL says: